fluidattacks/makes/docs/src/api/builtins/lint.md

         all = {
           # You can pass custom configs like this:
           # config = "/src/config/markdown.rb";
+          # You can pass custom rules like this:
+          # rulesets = "/src/config/rulesets.rb";
           targets = [ "/" ];
         };
         others = {